The objectives of the Royal Society Wolfson Fellowships are to:

 Your application will go through the process detailed on the Making a grant application page overseen by the Wolfson Fellowship Panel.

 The Vice Chancellor, Institute Director (or their nominated representative) will need to contact the Royal Society Grants Office by email (email@example.com), after which a weblink to a nomination form on the Royal Society’s Grants and Awards management system (Flexi-Grant®) will be provided.
 After the completed nomination form has been considered by the Royal Society, the nominated researcher (applicant) will be sent a link inviting them to complete and submit a full application in that current round on Flexi-Grant®.

 There are normally three rounds per year.

-Applications received by the application deadline will be considered at the Selection Panel meeting in February 2021 and the outcome is likely to be announced by the end of March 2021.
+Applications received by the application deadline will be considered at the Selection Panel meeting and the outcome is likely to be announced by the end of December 2023.

 Support for applicants with disabilities

 The Royal Society welcomes applications from scientists with disabilities and provides adjustments to ensure that they can participate fully in the selection process.
 If you need an adjustment when accessing the application form, attending interviews, or for any other part of the application process, please contact the Grants team (see below for contact details).
 Adjustments can include, but are not limited to:

 - additional support to complete the application form